Confinement-driven state transition and bistability in schooling fish: Results

 At the smallest density values (10-20 fish/m$^2$), we observe that the school remains in a polarized state for almost the entire recording duration, with only short-lived (a few seconds) incursions to the milling state that quickly revert to the polarized state.
-This behavior is illustrated in \autoref{fig:figure1}d, for $S = 1$ m$^2$ and $N=10$.
-As we further increase the confinement density by adding more fish to the school or reducing the swimming area (typically for densities between 20 and 80 fish/m$^2$), the bistability can be more clearly observed, as milling bouts last for longer.
-The group state shows an increase in fluctuations, with frequent shifts observed between the polarized and milling states, although the proportion of time in the polarized state remains more significant than the time spent in the milling state for densities lower than 40 fish/m$^2$; as the density increases again, the milling state becomes more predominant (see \autoref{fig:figure1}d, for $S = 0.5$ m$^2$ for exemple).
-Finally, when approaching densities of 100 fish/m$^2$ and above, the groups mostly display a milling behaviour, that last for long durations of time, still punctuated with occasional very short periods of polarization (typically less than a few seconds).
-This is shown by the panel corresponding to $S = 0.25$ m$^2$ and $N=30$ in \autoref{fig:figure1}d.
+This behavior is illustrated in Fig.~\ref{fig:large_figure_photo_timeseries}d, for $S = 1$ m$^2$ and $N=10$.
+As we further increase the confinement density by adding more fish to the school or reducing the swimming area (typically for densities between 20 and 80~fish/m$^2$), the bistability can be more clearly observed, as milling bouts last longer.
+The group state shows an increase in fluctuations, with frequent shifts observed between the polarized and milling states, although the proportion of time in the polarized state remains more significant for densities lower than 40~fish/m$^2$; as the density increases again, the milling state becomes more predominant (see Fig.~\ref{fig:large_figure_photo_timeseries}d, for $S = 0.5$ m$^2$ for example).
+Finally, when approaching densities of 100 fish/m$^2$ and above, the groups mostly display a milling behaviour that lasts for long durations of time, still punctuated with occasional very short periods of polarization (typically a few seconds).
+This is shown by the panel corresponding to $S = 0.25$ m$^2$ and $N=30$ in Fig.~\ref{fig:large_figure_photo_timeseries}d.